mrkkrp/modalka/README.md

 ### Why should I use it then?

-Modal editing is more efficient and is better for your health.
+Modal editing is more efficient, but most importantly it is better for your health.
 You should at least try it.
-This package allows easily switch from <kbd>⎈ Ctrl</kbd> (and other modifiers as well) based keys to modal editing and you can do it gradually and use your own design (although it's recommended to keep it similar to existing basic Emacs commands).
+This package allows easily switch from

-I propose you set up the most frequently used key bindings “Emacs-way”.
-Most packages also follow conventions of Emacs world, don't fight it, setup everything more or less conventionally.
+<kbd>⎈ Ctrl</kbd> (and other modifiers) -based key combinations to

-This applies to actual editing, `grep`, `man`, `gnus` — all these goodies are recommended to be called using key sequences and calling of these commands should not necessarily be modal, you only should make modal “intense” editing commands that you use very often.
+performing editing manipulations via normal typing experience and you can do it gradually using your own design (although it's recommended to keep it similar to commands you already have in *insert mode*).

-When you have your key bindings set up traditionally, you're OK.
-The only thing you need to change now is how you press the key bindings, make it easier.
+`grep`, `man`, `gnus` — all these goodies are recommended to be called using key sequences and calling of these commands should not necessarily be modal, you only should make modal “intense” editing commands that you use very often.

+The only thing you need to set up is how you press the key bindings, make it easier.
 Here Modalka comes into play.
 It adds a thin wrapper that translates some normally self-inserting characters in normal mode into traditional key bindings that you specify.
 In insert mode everything works as usual.
 This way you can work with all existing packages “natively”, without the need for any sort of “bridge”.